ArtskydJ/comicsrss.com/README.md

 ## Technical Details

-I have received [many requests](https://github.com/ArtskydJ/comicsrss.com/issues/86) to add more comic strips to the site.
+I have received [many requests](https://github.com/ArtskydJ/comicsrss.com/issues/86) to add more comic series to the site.
 However, my time is limited.
 So if you want to help out, you can make a scraper!

-To be able to add comics to Comics RSS, it is helpful to understand the basics of what is going on.
+To be able to add comic series to Comics RSS, it is helpful to understand the basics of what is going on.

 Comics RSS has two types of parts: scrapers, and the site generator.
 Each scraper parses a different comic website, and writes a temporary file to the disk.
 The site generator reads the temporary JSON files, generates and writes static HTML and RSS files to the disk.